5 Reasons Why your Company Should Invest in Outbound Sales Outreach

 When using inbound sales strategies, the customer already has an idea of what product or company service they’re looking for.
 When relying solely on this form of sales, you are ultimately relying on your customer to take the first step to initiate contact with your sales representatives.
 Outbound sales techniques change this so that your sales team is the initiator of contact with your potential future clients.
 Now, your salespeople can directly control the volume of leads coming in.
 With this approach, your company has a much more predictable and consistent stream of potential customers compared to other sales methods.

-Using an outbound sales method creates extremely predictable sales formulas, but it is also easily repeatable across channels in your company.
+Using an outbound sales method spearheaded by a strong SDR team creates extremely predictable sales formulas, but it is also easily repeatable across channels in your company.
 Now, other sales representatives for your business can practice the same formula and earn similar results on a consistent basis.
 That way, as your organization and sales teams grow, your revenue also increases, keeping your sales formula scalable to your organization's needs.

 Contrary to popular belief, customers appreciate being contacted via phone or email.
 Approximately 69% of customers contacted by salespeople answered their phone when called during the last 12 months.
 Executives also prefer this communication method, as 57% of C-Suite decision-makers appreciate being called rather than receiving email messages, the latter of which tend to get lost in their inbox.
 Studies have also shown that an overwhelming 82% of prospects accept future meetings when salespeople reach out to them directly.